veressmikloska123/SmartServerSay/README.md

 # SmartServerSay
-The server can talk with this plugin.
+The server can talk to players with this plugin.

 # Description / Leírás:

-The server can talk with this plugin.
+The server can talk to the players with this plugin.

-The server can greet to player and if the player's message contains a config specified word, the server send the word's message to player.
+The server can greet the player, and if the player's message contains a config specified word, the server sends the word's specified message to player.

-You can use for help players with an answer, or anything else.
+You can use it to help players with an answer, or for anything else.

 This is my first public plugin, but I have bigger projects.
-Not too big, but good for begin.
-Feel free to use, but doesn't copy my code, only for personal use.
+Not too big, but good for beginning.
+Feel free to use, but don't copy my code, only for personal use.

-I updating the plugin soon.
+I'll be updating the plugin soon.
 Please help me with ideas in Github.

 =============================================